-Deposits represent dormitory room deposits, security deposits for possible room damage and key loss, student fee refunds, and other miscellaneous deposits.
+Deposits represent dormitory room deposits, security deposits for possible room damage, student fee refunds, and other miscellaneous deposits.
 Student deposits are recognized as revenue during the semester for which the fee is applicable and earned when the deposit is nonrefundable to the student under the forfeit terms of the agreement.